-2-9.f. includes connectors for vessels which are of the single-conductor, multi-conductor, coaxial or waveguide type, and hull penetrators for vessels, both of which are capable of remaining impervious to leakage from without and of retaining required characteristics at marine depths exceeding 100 m; and fibre-optic connectors and optical hull penetrators, specially designed for "laser" beam transmission, regardless of depth.
+2-9.f. includes connectors for vessels which are of the single-conductor, multiconductor, coaxial or waveguide type, and hull penetrators for vessels, both of which are capable of remaining impervious to leakage from without and of retaining required characteristics at marine depths exceeding 100 m; and fibre-optic connectors and optical hull penetrators, specially designed for "laser" beam transmission, regardless of depth.
 2-9.f. does not apply to ordinary propulsive shaft and hydrodynamic control-rod hull penetrators.

 - 2-9.g.
-Silent bearings having any of the following, components therefor and equipment containing those bearings, specially designed for military use:

-- 1. Gas or magnetic suspension;

-- 2. Active signature controls; or

-- 3. Vibration suppression controls.

-- 2-10.
-"Aircraft", "lighter-than-air vehicles", "Unmanned Aerial Vehicles" ("UAVs"), aero-engines and "aircraft" equipment, related equipment, and components, as follows, specially designed or modified for military use:
+Silent bearings having any of the following, components therefor and equipment containing those bearings, specially designed for military use: - 1.
+Gas or magnetic suspension; - 2.
+Active signature controls; or - 3.
+Vibration suppression controls. - 2-9.h.
+Naval nuclear equipment and related equipment and components, as follows: - 1.
+Nuclear power generating equipment or propulsion equipment, specially designed for vessels specified in 2-9.a. and components therefor specially designed or 'modified' for military use.